History of photographic lens design: Telephoto lens

 A single-element camera lens is as long as its focal length; for example, 500 mm-focal-length lens requires 500 mm from the lens to the image plane.
 A telephoto lens is made physically shorter than its nominal focal length by pairing a front positive imaging cell with a rear magnifying negative cell.
 The powerful front group over-refracts the image, the rear restores the focal plane, thereby greatly shortening the back-focus length.
 Originally, accessory negative cells were sold to attach to the rear of a regular lens.
-The Barlow lens, a negative achromat magnifier invented by Peter Barlow in 1833, is still sold to increase the eyepiece magnification of amateur telescopes.
+The Barlow lens, a negative achromat magnifier invented by Peter Barlow in 1833, is still used to increase the eyepiece magnification of amateur telescopes.
 The teleconverter is the modern photographic equivalent.

 In 1891, Thomas Dallmeyer and Adolf Miethe simultaneously attempted to patent new lens designs with nearly identical formulae – complete photographic telephoto lenses consisting of a front achromat doublet and rear achromat triplet.
 Primacy was never established and no patent was ever granted for the first telephoto lens.

 The front and rear cells of early telephotos were unmatched and the rear cell also magnified any aberrations, as well as the image, of the imaging cell.
 The cell spacing was also tunable, because that could be used to adjust the effective focal length, but that only worsened aberration problems.
 The first telephoto lens optically corrected and fixed as a system was the f/8 Busch Bis-Telar (Germany) of 1905.